 Don’t be afraid to say “NO”

 Another technique I use to be social and not turn into a cranky mess is to spread my social events out and don’t be afraid to say no to things.
 For example, I wouldn’t plan a day out shopping and then a meal on the night.
 I know I’d be terrible company come evening and it wouldn’t be fun for anyone involved.
 So if you get invited somewhere and you know it’s happening on the same day as another event, don’t be scared to decline the offer.
 Like I stated earlier, if they’re you’re friends, they’ll understand.
 You can just make plans with them another time.

 You could also go to social events, but don’t stay for the whole time.
-So, if you wanted to go shopping for a day and a meal out later on the night, maybe go shopping with your friends or family in the morning and tap out around lunchtime.
-That gives you some time to regroup, re-charge, and then go out later for dinner after you’ve got more energy.
+So, if you wanted to go shopping for a day and a meal out later in the night, maybe go shopping with your friends or family in the morning and tap out around lunchtime.
+That gives you some time to regroup, recharge, and then go out later for dinner after you’ve got more energy.
 Mostly, it’s just about managing your time as you would for any other task in your day.